Padrón Pepper vs Shishito Pepper: Heat, Flavor & Key Differences

 Padrón Pepper

-Padrón peppers follow the same basic calendar as most C. annuum varieties: start seeds indoors 8–10 weeks before last frost, transplant after soil temperatures reach 60°F, and expect first harvest roughly 70–80 days after transplant.
+Padrón peppers follow the same basic calendar as most Capsicum annuum varieties: start seeds indoors 8 to 10 weeks before last frost, transplant after soil temperatures reach 60°F, and expect first harvest roughly 70 to 80 days after transplant.

 Plant spacing of 18 inches between plants gives enough airflow to reduce fungal issues, which matter more with thin-walled varieties.
 Unlike the long-season cultivation requirements of large Anaheim-type peppers, Padróns fruit relatively early and keep producing through the season if you harvest consistently.